AFFF Foam Cancer Lawsuit Lawyers

 One prominent example is the former Wurtsmith Air Force Base in Michigan, where PFAS runoff from AFFF used in firefighting exercises has caused severe groundwater contamination.
 The contamination has spread beyond the base into local water supplies, affecting residents and wildlife.
 Similarly, at Naval Air Station Whidbey Island in Washington, PFAS contamination from AFFF use has prompted ongoing cleanup efforts and monitoring to prevent further health risks to the community.

-AFFF runoff has also been linked to PFAS contamination at US Marine Corps Base Camp Lejeune, just down the road from Riddle & Brantley's Jacksonville, NC office.
+AFFF runoff has also been linked to PFAS contamination at US Marine Corps Base Camp Lejeune, just down the road from Riddle & Riddle's Jacksonville, NC office.

 High-Profile PFAS Contamination from AFFF Use at Military Bases: